AaliyahBhag/Technical-Assessment/README.md

    - The console output will display the calculated clean price, accrued interest, and dirty price.

 ### **Test Cases**
-1. Clone the BondTest class in the repository as BondTest.java, clone Bond.java to your local machine.
+1. Clone the folder labelled Bond Testing in the repository to your local machine.
-2. Download all dependencies, pom.xml and BondProject.iml
-3. Open the cloned test and Bond class within the project in IntelliJ.
+2. Open the Bond.java class, BondTest.java and pom.xml in IntelliJ.
    - Each test case is justified within the BondTest script.
-4. Execute the pom.xml script and run the test cases
+4. Execute the pom.xml script and run the BondTest class.

 ### Efficiency Mechanisms